 Source: GAO analysis of Federal IT Dashboard data as of August 31, 2015.
-I GAO-16-672T
+I GAO-17-263T

-In reviewing seven selected agencies'33 software development projects, we determined that the percentage delivering functionality every 6 months was reported at 45 percent for fiscal year 2015 and planned for 54 percent in fiscal year 2016.
+In reviewing seven selected agencies'28 software development projects, we determined that 45 percent of the projects delivered functionality every 6 months for fiscal year 2015 and 55 percent planned to do so in fiscal year 2016.
 However, significant differences existed between the delivery rates that the agencies reported to us and what they reported on the IT Dashboard.
-For example, the percentage of software projects delivering every 6 months that was reported to us by the Department of Commerce decreased by about 42 percentage points from what was reported on the IT Dashboard.
-In contrast, the Department of Defense reported a 55 percentage point increase from what was reported on the IT Dashboard.
-Figure 5 compares what the seven agencies reported on the IT Dashboard and the numbers they reported to us.
+For example, in four cases (Commerce, Education, HHS, and Treasury), the percentage of delivery reported to us was at least 10 percentage points lower than what was reported on the IT Dashboard.
+These differences were due to (1) our identification of fewer software development projects than agencies reported on the IT Dashboard and (2) the fact that information reported to us was generally more current than the information reported on the IT Dashboard.
+Figure 4 compares the software development projects' percentage of planned delivery every 6 months reported on the IT Dashboard and to us.

-^aThirteen additional departments and agencies had at least one major IT investment and a total of 20 or fewer projects.
-These agencies have been totaled together because calculating a percent of functionality delivered for a small number of projects does not provide a reliable figure.
+^aThirteen additional agencies each reported having at least one major IT investment and a total of 20 or fewer projects.
+For these agencies, we combined the total number of investment because calculating a percent of functionality delivered for each agency's small number of projects would not provide a reliable figure.

-33These seven agencies are the Departments of Commerce, Defense, Education, Health and Human Services, Homeland Security, Transportation, and the Treasury.
+28These seven agencies are the Departments of Commerce, Defense, Education, Health and Human Services, Homeland Security, Transportation, and the Treasury.
+These agencies were chosen because they reported a minimum of 12 investments that were at least 50 percent or more in development on the IT Dashboard for fiscal year 2015.

-Figure 5: Comparison of Software Development Projects' Percentage of Planned Delivery Every 6 Months Reported on the IT Dashboard and to GAO for Fiscal Year 2016
+Figure 4: Comparison of Software Development Projects' Percentage of Planned Delivery Every 6 Months Reported on Information Technology (IT) Dashboard and to GAO for Fiscal Year 2016

-Source: GAO analysis of agency data. | GAO-16-672T
+Source: GAO analysis of department data. | GAO-17-263T